apache/myfaces-tobago/tobago-assembly/src/main/resources/README.txt

 please, replace the following JARs

 tobago-core.jar,
-tobago-theme-speyside.jar,
-tobago-theme-scarborough.jar, and
+tobago-theme-speyside.jar and
-tobago-theme-standard.jar
+tobago-theme-scarborough.jar

 in the lib directory with the JDK 1.4 versions in the jdk14retro directory.

 The JARs

-tobago-theme-charlotteville.jar and
+tobago-theme-charlotteville.jar,
-tobago-theme-richmond.jar
+tobago-theme-richmond.jar and
+tobago-theme-standard.jar

 don't need a JDK 1.4 version, because they don't contain any classes.